mcyandex/chatbot-speechGPT/README.md

 1. Set the OpenAI API Key <br/>
     - Go to Settings and navigate to the Chat section.
     - Set the OpenAI API Key.
-    - If you don't have an OpenAI API Key, follow this tutorial on [how to get an OpenAI API Key](https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key).
+    - If you don't have an OpenAI API Key, follow this tutorial on [how to get an OpenAI API Key].
 2. Set up Azure Speech Services (optional)
     - Go to Settings and navigate to the Synthesis section.
     - Change the Speech Synthesis Service to Azure TTS.